Ed Wood: Legacy and homages

 At the time of his death, Wood's name and career had become so obscure that most local Los Angeles newspapers, including the entertainment magazine Variety, did not run an obituary about him.

 The 1982 film It Came from Hollywood featured a "Tribute to Ed Wood" segment.

 In 1986 in an essay paying homage to Wood in Incredibly Strange Films, Jim Morton wrote: "Eccentric and individualistic, Edward D. Wood Jr. was a man born to film. [...]
 Lesser men, if forced to make movies under the conditions Wood faced, would have thrown up their hands in defeat".

 In 1994, director Tim Burton released the biopic Ed Wood, starring Johnny Depp in the title role and Martin Landau, who won an Academy Award for Best Supporting Actor for his portrayal of Bela Lugosi.
 It also won an Academy Award for Best Makeup for Rick Baker.
 Conrad Brooks appeared in the movie in a cameo role as "Barman", along with Gregory Walcott in the role of a potential backer.
 The film premiered on September 30, 1994, just ten days before what would have been Wood's 70th birthday.
 Despite receiving critical acclaim, the movie did poorly at the box office; however, it has since developed a cult following.

 In 1996, Reverend Steve Galindo of Seminole, Oklahoma, created a legally recognized religion with Wood as its official savior.
 Founded as a joke, the Church of Ed Wood now boasts more than 3,500 baptized followers.
 Woodites, as Galindo's followers are called, celebrate "Woodmas" on October 10, which was Wood's birthday.
 Numerous parties and concerts are held worldwide to celebrate Woodmas.
 On October 4–5, 2003, horror host Mr. Lobo was canonized as the "Patron Saint of late night movie hosts and insomniacs" in the Church of Ed Wood.

 In 1997 the University of Southern California began holding an annual Ed Wood Film Festival, in which student teams are challenged to write, film, and edit an Ed Wood-inspired short film based on a preassigned theme.
 Past themes have included Rebel Without a Bra (2004), What's That in Your Pocket?
 (2005), and Slippery When Wet (2006).

+American singer songwriter Will Wood derives his pseudonym from Ed Wood.
+Will's songs and performances often reference mental instability, struggles with alcohol and drugs use, and transvestism as a tribute to the late director.